casualcore/casual/middleware/common/documentation/log.operation.md

 casual.debug         | logs general debug stuff.

-This is all based on just the category model, before the insight with regular expression selection, and we'll most likely start to introduce levels of verbosity
+This is all based on just the category model, before the insight with regular expression selection, and we'll most likely start to introduce levels of verbosity.

 ### example